Naruto Shippuden : Review |

 Variety of the fighting styles is massive, ranging from intimate hand to hand style combats, tactical combats, long range jutsu battles, and most often a mix of all of these!

-You will see friends become foes, foes become friends, unlikely alliances formed and broken, that precious character you loved die, revenge plots, plot twists, character growth, politics, romance, and the world itself change.
-There are some flaws but it's a full package and Kishimoto always seemed to have the ending and everything planned out from the very beginning.
+Throughout the series you will witness friends become foes, foes become friends, unlikely alliances formed and broken, that precious character you loved die, revenge plots, plot twists, characters growing up, politics, romance, and the world itself change.
+It can be flawed at times but it's a full package and Kishimoto always seemed to have the ending and everything planned out from the very beginning.

 Characters - 10